 The hospital’s chairman wrote a letter that was published in The London Times.
-The letter asked for donations, and the support was overwhelming, providing Merrick with a home for the rest of his life.
+The letter asked for donations.
+The support was overwhelming, providing Merrick with a home for the rest of his life.

-While living at the hospital, Merrick was able to pursue and enjoy the arts.
-He built an intricate, model church and pursued writing poetry.
+While living at the hospital, Merrick pursued and enjoyed the arts.
+He built an intricate, model church and wrote poetry.

-He became the darling of his affluent benefactors that included the royal family, but his greatest wish was to find true love and live like other people.
+He became the darling of his affluent benefactors, including the royal family, but his greatest wish was to find true love and live like other people.